KospY/BasSDK/Components/ThunderRoad/Rope.md

 ## Overview
 This component provides an easy way to set up ropes that can be grabbed by the player.

 > This kind of rope is static.
-If you are looking for a rope for hanging lanterns, see [RopeSimple][RopeSimple]
+If you are looking for a rope for hanging lanterns, see [RopeSimple][RopeSimple].

 ### Setup (Horizontal / Point-To-Point)
 Point-To-Point ropes will generate a rope that links from the `RopeStart` transform to the `RopeEnd` transform.
 1. Find the RopeHorizontal prefab in the SDK examples folder.
-2. Place the prefab in your scene, drag RopeStart and RopeEnd to the desired start and end point of your rope
+2. Place the prefab in your scene, drag RopeStart and RopeEnd to the desired start and end point of your rope.

 ### Setup (Vertical / Dynamic)
 Dynamic ropes will generate a rope that reaches from the `RopeStart` transform to the nearest floor.